 February “adjustment” line shows missing charges from third quarter 2020

 Adjustments can be an amount owed or an amount credited.
 In the case of the Feb.
 2021 statement, the adjustment line includes the benefit charges that were missing from your third quarter billing statement

-Thanks to federal legislation, half of the benefits paid to your employees are covered by the Federal Government, meaning you're only responsible for paying for the other half.
+Thanks to federal legislation, some benefits paid to your employees are covered by the Federal Government, meaning you're only responsible for paying for the remaining portion.
 This reduction is reflected on your bill.

 February billing statement insert